bio-phys/capriqorn/doc/manual.rst

 We provide example input and output files at http://ftp.biophys.mpg.de/tbhummer/Capriqorn.
 We suggest to use it to get started.
-You can pick the parameter files for the geometry of your choice and adapt them accordingly.
+You can pick the parameter files for the geometry of your choice and adapt them accordingly to your problem at hand.

 #. **Prerequisites**